tleguern/rr/README.md

 # rr - Russian Roulette

-The rr utility chooses a random binary from your $PATH and tries to execute it with the arguments “-rf $HOME”.
-Beware that some of the selected utilities will complains about “invalid options”.
+The rr utility chooses five random executable from your $PATH and mix them with /bin/rm to simulate a revolving cylinder of six chambers.
+Another random selection is performed and the picked utility is executed with the arguments `-rf $HOME`.
+Beware that some of the utilities will complains about “invalid options”.

 This script was implemented after a pun I read somewhere.
-I will update this page if I find the source again.
+This page will be updated if I ever found it the source again.

-## Dependencies

-The find(1), mktemp(1) and jot(1) utilities must be installed and available in your $PATH.
+The random selection is performed using either jot(1), shuf(1) or a terrible internal system.